Paul Williams (comedian)

-Paul Anthony Williams (born 7 August 1992) is a New Zealand comedian and musician.
+Paul Anthony Allan Jones Williams is a New Zealand comedian, writer, and musician.
 Williams plays the role of Taskmaster's assistant on the New Zealand version of the international television series Taskmaster, and is one of the show's principal writers.
 He was nominated for the 2017 Billy T Award for up-and-coming New Zealand comedians for his stand-up comedy.

-Early life
+Early life and education

-Williams grew up in Nelson, New Zealand, with his parents Gary and Roseanne Williams.
+Paul Anthony Allan Jones Williams grew up in Nelson, New Zealand, with his parents Gary and Roseanne Williams.
 He is the youngest of three children, with a sister, Maria, and brother, Guy, both of whom are also comedians.

 He was educated at Nelson College.
-He performed leading roles in musical theatre with The Nelson Youth Theatre Company, and published comedy raps with music videos on YouTube.
+He performed leading roles in musical theatre with the Nelson Youth Theatre Company, and published comedy raps with music videos on YouTube.

 Williams studied musical theatre at Whitireia Performance Centre in Wellington, and at the end of 2013 moved to Auckland.

 Career

 Comedy

 Williams' comedy show “Summertime Love”, presented as a mock dating seminar, went on tour through New Zealand and to the Edinburgh Festival Fringe and Melbourne International Comedy Festival.
 He was nominated for the Billy T. Award for the country's best newcomer in 2017.
 Since 2017, he has co-hosted the basketball-themed Advanced Analytics NBA Podcast with his brother Guy.